Easy 4-Ingredient Buckeye Peanut Butter Balls

 Notes

-6. You can melt your chocolate using a double boiler on the stove, or in the microwave.
+You can melt the chocolate using a double boiler on the stove, or in the microwave.
 I like to use my 2-cup Pyrex Glass Measuring Cup for dipping.
 Whatever you do, put the melted chocolate in a deeper dish for dipping; I prefer my Pyrex measuring cup because I can use it in the microwave, and it’s the perfect depth and breadth for dipping.

 Nutrition